 This is the 2" knock-out seal that I found at Lowes.
 I wanted something metal to match the basket material, but something that was solid.
 I did think of a washer but I couldn't have a hole in the middle.
 The knock-out seal has tabs on it that you can cut off or smash down with the hammer.
 That's what I did on this one.

 Now that it's ready to use, keep it just like this and grab the wire basket.

 Set the wire basket on top of it, squeezing it to fit right over it.

 You may need a second pair a hands at this point.
 While squeezing it use a generous amount of glue and put over the wire all the way around.

-Before the glue dries grab that aluminum foil and place over the hot glue.
-Go back to your wood candle stick and press firmly, It may stick its ok.
+Before the glue dries, grab that aluminum foil and place over the hot glue.
+Go back to your wood candle stick and press firmly.
+It may stick but that's okay.

-Give it a few seconds and make sure the wire and knock out cap is secure.
-Then peel off the foil. (when gluing don't go over the cap edges or you'll see it on top) also at this time shape it if you need to with the wood candle stick so there are not dents, you want it nice and round.
+Give it a few seconds and make sure the wire and knock out cap are secure.
+Then peel off the foil.
+When gluing don't go over the cap edges or you'll see it on top.
+Also, at this time, shape it if you need to with the wood candle stick so that there are no dents.
+You want it nice and round.

 Now turn the cloche over, it should have a nice clean top.

-Its done, I love it!
+It's done and I love it!
 It turned out just the way I wanted it to look, clean and store bought.
-I have made a few out of the white and black wire trash cans but you could also paint the basket in a metallic paint for a whole different look.
+I have made a few out of the white and black wire trash cans, but you could also paint the basket with metallic paint for a whole different look.
 See my post to see how I made the white cloche base out of a Dollar store pizza pan and old couch leg.